TechLegion/Business-Website/DEPLOYMENT.md

    SESSION_SECRET=your-session-secret
    ```

-4. **MongoDB Setup**
+4. **PostgreSQL Setup**
-   - Use MongoDB Atlas (free tier available)
-   - Or add Railway MongoDB service
+   - Add Railway PostgreSQL service (recommended)
+   - Railway will automatically set DATABASE_URL
+   - Or use external PostgreSQL (like Supabase, Neon, etc.)
-   - Update MONGODB_URI with your connection string
+   - Update DATABASE_URL or individual DB variables with your connection string

 5. **Custom Domain (Optional)**
    - In Railway, go to Settings → Domains